daitan/GBF-Matchup-Scraper/README.md

   8. Create a google docs spreadsheet called **GW Points** under any account.
   9. Open `client_secret.json` and find `client_email` inside and copy this e-mail address.
   10. On the google docs spreadsheet, share the spreadsheet to the e-mail that was copied and ensure that it has permission to edit.

+* Edit the variables inside the `matchup-scraper.py` file to suit your needs.

  ## Usage
  The GW identifier must be 3 digits. e.g. `035` for the 35th GW.